VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 # Run

-1) From source code, go yo src directory and:
+1) From source code, go to src directory and:

 ```
 python3 interface.py
 ```

-2) From Binary, go yo prog directory and:
+2) From Binary, go to prog directory and:

 ```
 ./TOB